raehik/symparsec/README.md

 ## Design
 ### The parser
+TODO nope back to 3-tuple, but `Done` is non-consuming

 A parser is a 4-tuple of:

 * a consuming character parser; given a character and a state, returns